-A day after Christian Estrosi's controversial interview was broadcast, another interview received extensive media coverage.
-Nadine Morano, active UMP member, former Secretary of State under Nicolas Sarkozy's presidency, elected regional official and Member of the European Parliament is invited on the set of BFM TV for a long political interview on the 27th of April 2015, almost four months after the Charlie Hebdo and Hyper Casher attacks.
-Whilst she offers solutions to fight 'the war triggered by fanatics and terrorists, the war against all religions, including Islam', including the loss of French nationality for binationals 'who do not respect the Republic', she considers that 'there is an external threat but also an internal threat in France'.
-It is the next part of the interview, which has been broadcast online, relayed and discussed, which will be analysed.
+A day after Christian Estrosi's controversial interview was broadcast, another interview received extensive media coverage219.
+Nadine Morano, active UMP member, former Secretary of State under Nicolas Sarkozy's presidency, elected regional official and Member of the European Parliament is invited on the set of BFMTV for a long political interview on 27 April 2015, almost four months after the Charlie Hebdo and Hyper Casher attacks.
+Whilst she offers solutions to fight "the war triggered by fanatics and terrorists, the war against all religions, including Islam," including the loss of French nationality for binationals "who do not respect the Republic," she considers that "there is an external threat but also an internal threat in France220."
+It is the next part of the interview, which has been broadcasted online, relayed and discussed, which will be analysed221.